catalyst-cooperative/pudl/docs/dev_setup.rst

     $ tox -v -e travis -- --fast --pudl_in=AUTO

-Additional details can be found in our :ref:`documentation on testing <testing>`.
+Additional details can be found in :ref:`testing`.

 -------------------------------------------------------------------------------
 Making a Pull Request